 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised individuals such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV/ AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infection.
+Immuno-compromised individuals such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infection.
 These people should seek advice from their health care providers about drinking water.

 Cryptosporidium ("Crypto"), for example, is a microscopic organism that, when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
 Crypto comes from animal waste in the watershed and may be found in our source water.
-The last time the City of Columbus had any possible detections of Crypto was April 2009, when there were three unconfirmed cysts per liter in the Big Walnut Creek.
 Crypto is eliminated by using a multi-barrier water treatment process including coagulation, sedimentation, softening, filtration and disinfection.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1(800) 426-4791.